Ellyse Perry: Choice of sport

-On 29 May 2012, The Age reported that Heather Reid, the chief executive of Canberra United FC, had given Perry an ultimatum to choose between football and cricket.
+On 29 May 2012, The Age reported that Heather Reid, the chief executive of Canberra United FC, had given Perry an ultimatum to choose between soccer and cricket.
 On 5 September, Perry joined Sydney FC, with new coach Alen Stajcic stating he was prepared to accommodate her twin sporting careers.
 This arrangement came to a head in January 2013 when Sydney FC's W-League semi-final was scheduled for the same day as New South Wales' T20 Cup final.
-A few days later, The World Game revealed Perry's decision would be to play in the football semi-final.
+A few days later, The World Game revealed Perry's decision would be to play in the soccer semi-final.
 The following weekend, Perry declined to play for Sydney FC in the W-League grand final, opting instead to play for Australia in a warm-up game for the Cricket World Cup.

 On 13 February 2014, The Sydney Morning Herald reported Perry had elected to play in a W-League semi-final ahead of the Women's National Cricket League final.
 In March, she was left out of a 23-player Matildas squad that was set to face Brazil in a two-match series.
 National team coach Hesterine de Reus confirmed Perry wouldn't be considered for the AFC Women's Asian Cup later in the year either: "When you play at the highest level you need to invest a lot of time to become a world-class player...
 We're always keeping an open mind for competition, but at this point she was not invited."

 Perry played her last game in the W-League on 13 December 2015, a week after the launch of the Women's Big Bash League—Australia's new domestic Twenty20 cricket competition.
 She was named in Sydney FC's squad for the 2016 grand final but instead played a conflicting T20I match against India.
 In a 2018 interview with The Roar, Perry said her path to becoming a single-sport athlete occurred naturally: "Essentially, both sports have grown so much and developed so much in the last couple of years that they really demand people to be full-time professional athletes...
 I ended up in cricket and haven't played any football recently.
 I truly enjoyed my time playing football."

+In 2023, after the Matildas had achieved the best-ever result of any senior level Australian soccer team by coming fourth in the 2023 FIFA Women's World Cup, Perry told ABC News that she still did not regret her decision to prefer cricket over soccer: "... from a personal perspective I had an amazing experience and opportunity to play two sports for a period of time before both had transitioned to full-time professional ..."